deffer/authz-page/README.md

 The main purpose of Authorization Page is to authenticate the end user (through SSO configured on webroute) and relay user's consent to Kong.
 Kong will provision a code/token which is then returned to the client.

+## Important

-This version is intended to work with Kong versions 0.9.6 - 0.9.9
+ * This version is intended to work with Kong versions 0.9.6 - 0.9.9
+ * Make sure to put java.conf (from `deploy` folder) to the `/etc/authserver` after deployment

 ## Overview